arkency/posts/posts/2017-07-14-the-easiest-posts-to-write-for-a-programming-blog.md

 ---
-title: "The easiest posts to write for a programming blog"
 created_at: 2017-07-14 10:25:06 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'blogging' ]
 newsletter: arkency_form
 ---

+# The easiest posts to write for a programming blog

 Here are the 4 easiest types of posts that you can write about on your programming blog: